piciji/denise/readme.md

 * added macOS DMG installer [thanks to Retrofan for background image]
 * added xInput emulation for Windows rawInput driver [XBOX Controller, xMode devices]
 * fixed a few input handling bugs
+* added slider for analog trigger point when using for digital inputs

 ## 1.0.7
 * fixed a critical bug that caused OSX builds to use illegal instructions for some architectures